bhy0v587/Face-Rating-project/README.md

 ## Result

-The evaluation results (L1 Loss) of VGG11 model performing on fty and mty data are shown as follows:
+The evaluation results (MAE and RMSE) of VGG11 model performing on fty data are shown as follows:
 ![alt text](https://github.com/bhy0v587/Face-Rating-project/blob/master/result.png)

-From the results, the model can predict face rating scores from 0 to 1 within the loss of about 7.5% for both male and female face, which means the error range between prediction score and true labels (from 0 to 1) are controlled within 0.075.
+From the results, the model can predict face rating scores from 0 to 1 within the loss of about 6.5% for both male and female face, which means the error range between prediction score and true labels (from 0 to 1) are controlled within 0.065.
 Since there is no fixed scoring standard for the face rating, everyone may have his own standard for beauty and ugliness.
-Thus, the results within such error range show that our model can evaluate beauty of the face accurately to some extent.
+Thus, the results within such error range show that our model can evaluate and distinguish beauty of the face accurately to some extent.

 ## Application
 The following shows the prediction for other Asian faces (with makeup, edit), which also shows that our model not only has the capability of recognizing and distinguishing beauty but also evaluating the beauty of the same person with makeup or not.